-If you have or work at a small business, this 65-page document may be of interest, I’ve only excerpted a small part of it.
+If you have or work at a small business, you may want to read all of this 65-page document.
+I’ve only excerpted a small part of it.

 Chairman Collins: One reason we are having the meeting is to shine a light on the fact that 77% of small businesses are not even considering [cyber attacks and crime].
 They are coming to work every day to make a sale, to have some cash in the bank, pay their bills.
 It is not on their radar.
 We want to put it on their radar.